I own the full cycle.

 Let's Talk

 Based in California.
-Open to remote roles at product-focused companies.
+Open to remote or hybrid roles at product-focused companies.
+Also available for consulting engagements.